Blowing Rock's Jerry Burns remembered with panel of sisters from 1940s

 “The best part of that whole process was listening to the golfers come by and say ‘George, I could have sworn that ball landed on the green,’” Bernhardt said.

-Vason, to denials from her sisters, told of how sometimes they would take golf balls and try to throw them at cars crossing a golfers bridge, but due to bad aim, never managed to make it to a car.
+Vason, to denials from her sisters, told of how sometimes they would take golf balls and try to throw them at cars crossing under a golfers bridge but, due to bad aim, never managed to make it to a car.

 The sisters also recalled a friend of theirs who would often tell them a story about how their grandfather would frequently walk from Lenoir to Blowing Rock.